Small Businesses Focus on Value, Customization to Succeed in Challenging Holiday Sales Season

 0:00

-With holiday shopping season around the corner, small businesses across the United States could face challenges, with more than 50 percent of Americans planning to spend less in smaller establishments, according to a recent study.
+With the holiday shopping season around the corner, small businesses across the United States could face challenges, with more than 50 percent of Americans planning to spend less in smaller establishments, according to a recent study.
 Experts say personalized service could be the key to survival in this crucial sales period.

-Many of them are struggling during what continues to be an exceptionally tough economic year for small businesses, a recent report from digital and email marketing company Constant Contact shows.
+Many of these enterprises are struggling during what continues to be an exceptionally tough economic year for small businesses, a recent report from digital and email marketing company Constant Contact shows.
+It found that the percentage of U.S. consumers planning to decrease their spending at small businesses has nearly doubled since 2022, from 27 percent to 52 percent.

 “There’s more to thriving than just competing on price.
 Take a local retail shop, for example—it may not match the low prices of big-box stores, but it can offer a personalized shopping experience that big chains just can’t match,” he told The Epoch Times.